ShauryShobit/Web-Development/README.md

 # Web-Development
-It will include all kind of front-end or back-end code for reference purposes
+It will include all kind of front-end or back-end code for reference purpose only.